A religious conference in Delhi sparks largest Covid-19 tracking operation in India

 Inquiries with him revealed he had travelled from Thailand in a group of seven people.
 The Tamil Nadu officials decided that it would be prudent to track his group members, even as they tested the man for Covid-19, the disease caused by the novel coronavirus.

 While the man himself tested negative, two members of his group, who were identified a few days later, tested positive for Covid-19 on March 21.
-The group had boarded the Millenium Express from Delhi’s Nizamudin station to Erode on March 10.
+The group had boarded the Millenium Express from Delhi’s Nizamuddin station to Erode on March 10.
 They had visited at least three mosques in Erode till March 15.

 This chance encounter with the Thailand national at the Coimbatore airport has now triggered a nationwide search for thousands of people who officials fear may have come in contact with the infected patients.
 In Tamil Nadu, for example, almost every district has been alerted and officials are attempting to trace every contact.